 See again how most words in the sentence are "llanas", stressed on the penultimate syllable, and have no written accent as they all end in -n, -s or a vowel.

-If a word with these characteristics breaks the rule and is stressed on a different syllable, then we will see the written accent, which tells us where exactly this word needs to be stressed.
+If a word with these characteristics breaks the rule and is stressed on a different syllable, then we need a written accent, it tells us exactly which syllable needs to be stressed.
 Have a look:

 We can see in the words "verán" and "sábado" where the stress goes thanks to the written accent on those syllables.